Béla Király: Role in the 1956 Hungarian Revolution

 The Hungarian Revolution of 1956 began shortly after his release from prison.
 He was ill and recovering from surgery, but he escaped the hospital to join the Hungarian revolutionaries and accept appointment as commander-in-chief of the military guard and military commander of Budapest against the Soviets.

 Violence broke out in Budapest on October 23, 1956.
 Soviet troops, unprepared for the strength of the revolutionary forces, arranged a ceasefire on October 28, and began to retreat from the city.
 The violence subsisted, however, as pro-Nagy communists and various nationalist factions engineered purges of pro-Soviet party members in the city.
 Király, sensing a chaotic fragmentation of the revolutionary forces, sought to unite various anti-Soviet factions into a National Guard.
 On October 30, 1956, Király-led revolutionaries attacked the building of the Central Committee of the Communist Party.
 The revolutionaries detained dozens of suspected pro-Soviets, executing many on the spot.
 Similar purges continued throughout the city.

 In spite of the continued violence directed against pro-Soviet communists, Soviet correspondent Anastas Mikoyan advised against a Soviet invasion, wishing for the Hungarian communists to suppress the "counter-revolution" themselves.
 This inaction led many pro-Soviets to question their loyalties.
-As Nikita Khrushchev lost confidence in the ability of the Hungarian communists the suppress the uprising, he directed the Soviet army to invade Budapest on November 4.
+As Nikita Khrushchev lost confidence in the ability of the Hungarian communists to suppress the uprising, he directed the Soviet army to invade Budapest on November 4.

 Király recognized his forces, loyal to Nagy, had no hope of victory over the Soviet army.
 However, he resented Soviet ambassador Yuri Andropov's concealing of the imminent invasion, which Nikita Khrushchev had officially decided upon 3 days prior.

 After the Soviets successfully suppressed the revolution, Király fled to the United States through Austria to avoid capture.
 He was, however, sentenced to death in absentia back in the Soviet Union (a fate which other revolutionary leaders like Nagy did not escape).